Aquafina-water-bottle/jp-mining-note/docs/docs/faq.md

 Preview any card.
 The version should be displayed at the top left corner.

-For mobile, the version be shown at the top right corner.
+For mobile, the version is shown in the info circle.
-Note that this is only displayed on mobile for versions `0.11.1.0` and above.
+Note that the version is only displayed on mobile for versions `0.11.1.0` and above.

+TODO redo image for mobile

 <figure markdown>
 {{ img("version location", "assets/faq/jpmn_version.png") }}